id-Software/DOOM-3-BFG/README.md

 ## Modding Support
 RBDOOM-3-BFG allows mod editing and has many tiny fixes so custom content can be put into mod directories and the engine accepts it like vanilla Doom 3.
 DOOM 3 BFG wasn't designed for actual development or modding support.
 Many things like reading anything outside of the packed resource files was not supported.
 I also fixed many things in the renderer like r_showTris.

+* TrenchBroom Mapping Support - see more information in the TrenchBroom section
 * New PBR related material keywords like basecolormap, normalmap, rmaomap
 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
 * PNG image support
 * Collada .DAE model support in addition to .ase and .lwo for static map models
 * Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
 * Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom
-* Added in-engine Flash debugging tools and new console variables.
+* Added in-engine Flash debugging tools and new console variables
-  These tools help to analyse the id Tech view of Flash and what SWF tags are supported and how they are interpreted by id Tech's own ActionScript 2 interpreter
-	- postLoadExportFlashAtlas
-    - postLoadExportFlashToSWF
-    - postLoadExportFlashToJSON
-	- swf_show : Draws the bounding box of instanced Flash sprites in red and their names
 * Added Steel Storm 2 Engine render demo fixes
 * Merged LordHavoc's image compression progress bar which shows up in the map loading screen when loading and compressing new images from mods